CS340-19/PersonalPlaylist/Proposal.md

 - You can connect to your Spotify profile through the app.
 This will allow the user to manipulate their profile and create/edit playlists they own.

 - You can create playlists based on attributes.
-These attribute will be assigned to each song and will be used to sort and search for songs as well as find connections to other songs through related attributes.
+These attributes will be assigned to each song and will be used to sort and search for songs as well as find connections to other songs through related attributes.
 Once the songs are found, a playlist will be created reflecting the attributes you have chosen.

 - You can create playlists based on searching artists and the software will find music that the artist made as well as music made by related or similar artists.
 You can then change the attributes of the whole playlist with in the scope of the artists' genre.